 Government R&D budget indicators for the OECD area present the amounts that governments agree to allocate for R&D as part of their budgetary processes, rather than actual expenditure reported by R&D performers.
 In addition to shedding light on governmental R&D funding intentions, these figures provide early insights into R&D performance in sectors that are highly reliant on government support, such as higher education and government research institutions.
 After a significant 15% growth in real terms in 2020, government R&D budgets for the entire OECD area decreased by 3.0% in 2021 compared to 2020 (less than the 4.4% decrease reported in March 2022).
 This decline is not large enough to offset the gains in 2020, but it signals a retrenchment in government R&D support just as business R&D appears to be recovering.

-The MSTI database provides a set of indicators that reflect the level and structure of efforts in the field of science and technology undertaken from 1981 onwards by OECD member countries and seven non-member economies: Argentina, China, Romania, Russian Federation, Singapore, South Africa and Chinese Taipei.
+The MSTI database provides a selected set of indicators in the field of science and technology that principally reflect the R&D performance over time of OECD member countries and seven other economies: Argentina, China, Romania, Russian Federation, Singapore, South Africa and Chinese Taipei.
 These data include final or provisional results as well as provisional estimates provided by national statistical organisations.
 The indicators cover the resources devoted to research and development, patent families, and international trade in R&D-intensive industries.

 Indicators on R&D expenditures, budgets, and personnel are derived from the OECD’s Research and Development Statistics database (Research and Development Statistics Database (RDS), which is based on the data reported to OECD and Eurostat in the framework of the joint OECD/Eurostat international data collection on resources devoted to R&D.